History of the Arizona Cardinals: Bruce Arians era (2013–2017)

 After the team's results in 2015, the Cardinals were an expected Super Bowl contender in 2016.
 However, the team had a poor start, losing three of their first four games.
 The first tie for the franchise since 1986 occurred on an NBC Sunday Night Football game against the Seattle Seahawks on October 23.
 The score was 6–6, the lowest-scoring tie since overtime began in 1974.
 After a loss to the New Orleans Saints in Week 15, the Cardinals were eliminated from playoff contention.
 They finished the year at 7–8–1.

 2017 was another hard year for the Cardinals.
 David Johnson and Carson Palmer suffered injuries early in the season.
 Midseason, former Minnesota Vikings running back Adrian Peterson was acquired from New Orleans, but was also shut down after a neck injury suffered late in the season.
 The Cardinals finished 8–8 without the playoffs.
 This season marked the end of the Bruce Arians era in Arizona as he retired following the season.
 Carson Palmer also retired the next day after 15 seasons.

-Wilks era (2018)
+Steve Wilks experiment (2018)

 In January 2018, the Cardinals announced the hiring of Carolina Panthers defensive coordinator Steve Wilks as their new head coach, the second African-American (after Dennis Green) to hold the position.
 On July 4, general manager Steve Keim was arrested and later pleaded guilty to extreme DUI.
 The Cardinals suspended him for the first five weeks of the 2018 season and he was also fined $200,000.